 Here's how hopeful Aussie home buyers can take advantage of the First Home Super Saver Scheme.

-- You might earn a higher return on the deposit money as the return on a super account is higher than a regular savings account.
+- You can earn a higher return on the deposit money as the return on a super account is higher than a regular savings account.

 - You can salary sacrifice these contributions into your super account so they come from your pre-tax income.
 This means you’ll avoid being taxed for making deposits.

 - The money in the account will be taxed at 15%, meaning most Australians using the scheme will pay much less tax on their contributions.

 - When it’s time to withdraw funds, you’ll be taxed at a marginal rate less a 30% offset.

-Starting from 1 July 2017, you’ll be able to make voluntary super contributions into your account.
+You start by making voluntary super contributions into your superannuation account.
 If your employer agrees, you can make this through your pre-tax income to save on tax.